openstack-archive/openstack-salt/doc/source/develop/quickstart-heat.rst

 Get image ID
 ~~~~~~~~~~~~

-Ubuntu 14.04 LTS image is needed for OpenStack-Salt deployments, we recommend to download the latest `tcp cloud image`_.
+Image ID is required to run OpenStack Salt lab templates, Ubuntu 14.04 LTS is required as config_image and image for one of the supported platforms is required as instance_image, used for OpenStack instances.
 To lookup for actual installed images run:

 .. code-block:: bash